Information on this page will be updated periodically, so please check back often.

 - HAT – ideally waterproof, but if not, even when hat is wet it will still be warm while you are moving

-- SCARF/Neck Warmer – will keep neck warm, plus will protect face from wind and hail at top
+- SCARF/Neck Warmer – will keep neck warm, plus will protect face from wind and hail at the summit

 - GLOVES – ideally waterproof, but any will do (additional liner gloves would be even better)

-- HIKING POLES – they really save your knees on way down
+- HIKING POLES – they really save your knees on way down, but others find it a hindrance

 - POWER BANK – keep your phone charged for all those selfies!